n3oney/zmk-config/README.md

 # zmk-config

-Based on [markstos's layout](https://mark.stosberg.com/markstos-corne-3x5-1-keyboard-layout/), adapted to ZMK with a few changes:
+Based on [markstos's layout](https://mark.stosberg.com/markstos-corne-3x5-1-keyboard-layout/), changed to my own preference.

-- added bluetooth control keys in function layer
-- added printscreen key
-- removed 3x click mod to lock (I don't know how to implement it, if you can, please do)
+If you want to access markstos's layout in ZMK, [use this commit](https://github.com/n3oney/zmk-config/tree/0d531c7962dd495252d1567d91d65f225604c4f7)

 I flash it with nix, by running `nix run .#flash`